qmat-geqs/qmat-geqs.github.io/journal/publications.md

 # 2SPL Publications

-This lists all articles and seminar proceedings publiched in the [*Strasbourg Students Physical Letters*](journal.md).
+This lists all articles and seminar proceedings published in the [*Strasbourg Students Physical Letters*](journal.md).

 ## Volume 1